 GitHub Digest Options

-Taking a cue from these, I decided to spend a Free Friday repurposing my previous efforts to analyze our GitHub stargazers to build repo-digest, a GitHub pull request digester which provides a daily appraisal of PRs in a concise and parsable format.
+Taking a cue from these, I decided to spend a Flex Friday repurposing my previous efforts to analyze our GitHub stargazers to build repo-digest, a GitHub pull request digester which provides a daily appraisal of PRs in a concise and parsable format.

 repo-digest provides daily digesting of one or more GitHub repos.
 By default, the digest includes all pull requests which were opened or closed within the past 24 hours, but this is something you can tinker with to suit your preferences via the –since command line flag.
 The digest sorts all pull requests – both open and closed – in descending order, by total changes, to highlight consequential PRs.